Eight-Mansions/MidgardBaroque/README.md

 - Numpad 5 = Center camera

 Gamepad:
-- The game does support game controllers, be sure to plug it in and setup via config.
+- The game does support game controllers; be sure to plug it in and setup via config.

 # Credits #
 Yuvi (Twitter, @YuviApp) - Hacking, Tool Creator, Image Editing, Game Translation, Playtest